This post was first published in 2020 and updated on December 8, 2021.

 “A lack of transparency results in distrust and a deep sense of insecurity,” the Dalai Lama once said.

-The right people, process, data and technology help facilitate those changes, establishing a more standardized regulatory reporting system that enables both greater accuracy and increased efficiency.
+The right people, processes, data, and technology help facilitate those changes.
+Ultimately, this establishes a more standardized regulatory reporting system enabling both greater accuracy and increased efficiency.

 - It clearly communicates financial information and explanations.

-- It communicates comprehensive data and commentary that complies with reporting requirements and addresses possible investor concerns.
+- Reporting communicates comprehensive data and commentary that complies with reporting requirements and addresses possible investor concerns.

-- It provides accurate information as to the amount, completeness and compliance with reporting requirements and accounting standards.
+- It provides accurate information on the amount, completeness, and compliance with reporting requirements and accounting standards.

 - It meets the filing deadlines.

-To achieve those goals, teams rely on people, process, data and technology.
+To achieve those goals, teams rely on people, processes, data and technology.
 Consider each in turn.

 Driven by Process

-The best regulatory reporting protocols will self-identify errors, identify proper data requirements and interpretations, understand how to retrieve the needed data and build proper documentation and support practices.
-All of that relies on implementing an effective process and procedures, with inherent checks and balances in place.
+The best regulatory reporting protocols will self-identify errors, identify proper data requirements and interpretations, understand how to retrieve the needed data, build proper documentation, and support practices.
+All of that relies on implementing an effective process and procedures.

 Accessing the best data to fuel your regulatory reporting system also requires the right process.
 That process will optimize data accuracy and ensure the accuracy of your reports as a result.
-It will also ensure you’re able to get to your data and to use it effectively.
+It also ensures you’re able to get to your data and use it effectively.

 Built on Data

-And since manual error can add to data inaccuracies, increasing automation and expanding your use of technology can help build a more reliable and actionable data foundation.
+And remember, manual errors can add to data inaccuracies.
+So, increasing automation and expanding your use of technology help build a more reliable and actionable data foundation.

 Fueled by Technology

-The final piece of the puzzle—technology—can help keep your reporting process running smoothly, facilitate the teamwork and collaboration necessary to keep it going and ensure your data is efficiently sourced and aggregated every step of the way.
-By automating the integration of data and commentary, facilitating XBRL tagging for those reports requiring it and running audit checks before filing, the right technology can also save you both time and money.
+The final piece of the puzzle—technology—can help keep your reporting process running smoothly.
+It also facilitates the teamwork and collaboration necessary to keep it going and ensure your data is efficiently sourced and aggregated every step of the way.

-Technology builds more accurate and efficient reporting that leaves contributors more time to react to rule changes and introduce more risk-based controls to mitigate further error.
-It eliminates the chance of manual errors, expands collaboration, bridges data silos and accesses and validates data.
+Technology builds more accurate and efficient reporting, giving contributors more time to react to rule changes and introducing risk-based controls to mitigate further errors.
+It eliminates the chance of manual errors, expands collaboration, bridges data silos, and accesses and validates data.
 New technologies like machine learning also offer the opportunity to evolve even further, cutting costs and increasing efficiencies through increased automation.

-The combination of people, process, data and technology together can bring you closer to meeting the four goals of regulatory reporting and putting a seamless system in place.
+Combining people, process, data, and technology can bring you closer to meeting the four goals of regulatory reporting and putting a seamless system in place.
 In doing so, you’ll begin to create the transparency you need to build wide and lasting trust.

-Learn more about Vena’s solutions for regulatory compliance and reporting today, or register for Vena’s Plan to Grow to watch the on-demand talk, “Transforming Regulatory Reporting Through Teamwork” with Terry Hardy, the former manager of the Wells Fargo SEC Reporting team.
+Learn more about Vena’s solutions for regulatory compliance and reporting today.
+Or, register for Vena’s Plan to Grow Workshop to watch the on-demand talk, “Transforming Regulatory Reporting Through Teamwork,” with Terry Hardy, the former manager of the Wells Fargo SEC Reporting team.